griptape-ai/griptape/docs/griptape-cloud/knowledge-bases/create-knowledge-base.md

 # Knowledge Bases

-Use [Knowledge Bases](https://cloud.griptape.ai/knowledge-bases) to prep your data ingested from [Data Sources](../data-sources/create-data-source.md) for retrieval.
+Knowledge Bases are the way to organize and access your data ingested from [Data Sources](../data-sources/create-data-source.md).
 You can specify multiple Data Sources per Knowledge Base in order to access data ingested from different sources all in one place.

 ## Create a Knowledge Base